anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 * "regionCode" - a string representing the ISO-3166-3 two letter code.
 * "countryName" - a string containing the country name.
 * "countryCode" - a string containing the ISO-3166-2 two letter code for the country.
-* "postalCode" - a string containgin the postal code, sometimes referred to as a zip code or post code.
+* "postalCode" - a string containing the postal code, sometimes referred to as a zip code or post code.
 * "lang" - see above
 * "masked" - see above